Effective poset inequalities: Introduction

 \qquad $\circ$ \ the \defn{Bj\"orner--Wachs inequality},

 \qquad $\circ$ \ the \defn{Sidorenko inequality}, and

 \qquad $\circ$ \ the \defn{generalized Stanley inequality}.

-\nin Although there is a certain commonality of tools and approaches, our investigation of these inequalities are largely independent, united by the goal of being effective.
-In addition to injections, we also use \defng{probabilistic} and \defng{algebraic tools}, with some curious combinatorial twists.
+\nin Although there is a certain commonality of tools and approaches, our investigation of these inequalities are largely independent, united by the goal of being effective, i.e.\ extending these inequalities with the goal of understanding them on a deeper level.
+In addition to injections, we also use \defng{probabilistic} \ts and \defng{algebraic tools}, with some curious combinatorial twists.